838615495/ML-APT-OCS/README.md

 Workflow Overview
 -------
 The application of the ML-APT framework follows a comprehensive end-to-end process:
-Data Preparation→Feature Extraction→Model Training→OIC Identification→Statistical Analysis →Visualization Output
+Data Preparation→Feature Extraction→Model Training→OIC Identification→Statistical Analysis →Visualization Output.The raw data can be found in: https://doi.org/10.6084/m9.figshare.31889587